jdidion/xphyle/README.md

 # Developers

 We welcome any contributions via pull requests.
 Style-wise, we try to adhere to the Google python style guidelines.
 We use Google-style docstrings, which are formatted by the [Napoleon Sphinx Plugin](https://pypi.python.org/pypi/sphinxcontrib-napoleon).
 We run pylint as part of each build and strive to maintain a 10/10 score.
-However, we disable some pylint checks:

-* Function annotations: pylint does not properly handle whitespace around function annotations (https://github.com/PyCQA/pylint/issues/238).
-* White space on empty lines: we use white space as a visual guide to the structure of the code.
-Each blank line should have whitespace matching the indent level of the next non-blank line.
-* Checks that are arbitrary/overly restrictive (e.g. 'too-many-xxx'; see .pylintrc for full list)
+We plan to soon enable automated static type checking using mypy.